 Managing Director for the areas Marketing, Fundraising, Donor Recruitment, Communication, Data Management.

-The DKMS Foundation for Giving Life, the parent organization of the DKMS, was founded in 1997.
+The DKMS Foundation for Giving Life, the parent organization of DKMS, has been in existence since 1997.

 The global DKMS Family

-We are over 600 people representing more than 20 nations across 5 countries, dedicated to helping to give every blood cancer patient a second chance at life.
+We are over 850 people, representing more than 20 nationalities and located in 5 countries, dedicated to giving everyone in need of a stem cell donation a second chance at life.

 In order to improve support and assistance for patients and family members, the foundation supports, among other things, the national patient conference of the DLH Deutsche Leukämie- und Lymphom-Hilfe e.V. (“German leukemia and lymphoma aid”).
 The foundation publishes a total of five volumes of booklets under the title Der Rote Ratgeber (“the red guide”) for patients and family members on the topics of blood cancer and stem cell donation.